abinit/abinit/doc/tutorial/eph4zpr.md

 For our first NSCF calculation, we use a 4x4x4 $\Gamma$-centered $\kk$-mesh and 70 bands so that we can perform initial convergence studies for the number of empty states in the self-energy.
-Then we generate WFK files with less bands and less bands that will be used for the Sternheimer.
+Then we generate WFK files with denser meshes and less bands that will be used for the Sternheimer.
 Note the use of [[getden_filepath]] to read the DEN.nc file instead of [[getden]] or [[irdden]].

-You may run the NSCF calculation by issuing:
+You may now run the NSCF calculation by issuing:

 ```sh
 abinit teph4zpr_3.in > teph4zpr_3.log 2> err &